ghik/kubernetes-the-harder-way/docs/07_Installing_Essential_Cluster_Services.md

 ### Installing NFS client on worker nodes

-In the beginning of this chapter, I claimed that we won't need to configure VMs directly anymore.
+In the beginning of this chapter, it was claimed that we won't need to configure VMs directly anymore.
-I lied a little.
+It was a bit of a lie.
 Even though we're going to install the dynamic provisioner using `helm`, it won't work if worker machines don't have an NFS client installed.
 So, go back to SSH for worker nodes and invoke:

 ```bash